 Additionally, Performatrin Ultra Healthy Weight With Salmon Recipe also contains as top ingredients brown rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains salmon, salmon meal and spray dried egg product which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains salmon, salmon meal, dried whey protein concentrate and spray dried egg product which may be problematic for cats who suffer from seafood, dairy or eggs food allergies.

 All the product information on this page is based on data collected from